 You should feel increased comfort by utilizing a latex mattress topper.
-Not only can this enhance a new bed but can also make an older mattress feel new again.
+Not only can this enhance a new bed but it can also make an older mattress feel new again.
 Another way latex promotes comfort is through cooling.
-Unlike classic memory foam, latex makes for a great cooling topper that remains temperature-neutral even after lying on it.
-Between the Talalay and Dunlop manufacturing methods, Talalay latex is cooler because it allows better airflow, which is something to keep in mind.
+Unlike classic memory foam, latex makes for some of the best cooling toppers because they remain temperature-neutral even after lying on them.
+Keep in mind that between the Talalay and Dunlop manufacturing methods, Talalay latex allows better airflow.

 Latex mattress toppers made with natural latex are more eco-friendly since they’re derived from more sustainable sources.
 In addition, many natural latex bedding products are certified free of chemicals and toxins, meaning they’re better for you and the planet.

 What to Consider When Buying a Latex Mattress Topper

 When purchasing a latex topper, you’ll need to look for specific qualities to ensure you’re selecting a product that will work for your needs.

 Quality of Material